 | They tried to wash the ice and snow off the zodiacs but it refroze within minutes |

-After a day pushing through the marginal ice zone – that region between the pack ice and the open sea, we navigated to and made land on the other side of the Arctic Ocean, Svalbard our destination, a wonderful icy archipelago in the Artic Circle north of Norway.
-We were the first cruise ship to have transected the Arctic Ocean - Alaska to Svalbard.
+After a day pushing through the marginal ice zone – that region between the pack ice and the open sea, we navigated to and made land on the other side of the Arctic Ocean, Svalbard our destination, a wonderful icy archipelago in the Arctic Circle north of Norway.
+We were the first cruise ship to have ever transected the Arctic Ocean - Alaska to Svalbard.
 Quite an exciting experience.

 |